Path To Wholeness

 My Ethical Commitment

 My work is grounded in a commitment to ethical practice, professional integrity, and deep respect for those I serve.
 Whether I am offering psychotherapy, clinical supervision, or spiritual direction, I strive to create a space that is safe, transparent, and responsive to your dignity, autonomy, and lived experience.
+I adhere to the highest professional standards in psychology, ensuring that my approach aligns with ethical principles in psychotherapy and clinical supervision ethics.

 Ethics are not merely a set of rules, but a living practice—one that requires humility, ongoing reflection, accountability, and care.